King Edward III Family Tree & Biography (1312-1377)

 Edward Took Control

 In 1330, Edward decided he was old enough to rule without regents.
-He secretly raised a force and overthrew Isabella and Mortimer.
+He secretly raised a force and overthrew his mother Isabella and her lover, Roger Mortimer.
 Mortimer was imprisoned in the Tower of London while his mother was placed under house arrest in Windsor Castle.
 On 29th November 1330, Mortimer was hanged for treason.

-The Disinherited English nobles, led by Edward Balliol, raised a force and marched to Scotland.
-At the Battle of Dupplin Moor 11th August 1332, the Scots were defeated and the Earl of Mar, Regent for the child King David of Scotland, was killed.
+In 1328 the Treaty of Edinburgh-Northampton had brought the war with Scotland to an end with Scotland becoming a fully independent country again.
+However, the treaty failed to provide compensation for those English nobles that had had to leave land they owned in Scotland.
+These disinherited English nobles, led by Edward Balliol, raised a force and marched to Scotland.
+At the Battle of Dupplin Moor 11th August 1332, the Scots were defeated and the Earl of Mar, regent for the young King David of Scotland, was killed.

 Edward Balliol seized the throne and was crowned King of Scotland.
 He immediately ceded southern Scotland to England giving the Disinherited back their lands.